-I wish to express my gratitude to all persons who worked tirelessly to ensure this research project is a success.
-I appreciate in a special way my supervisors Madam.
+I wish to express my gratitude to all sons who worked tirelessly to ensure this research report is a success.

-Akampulira patience and for the technical support, guidance and advice while writing this report.

-I acknowledge the support that I received from my class representative during our classes and discussions.
+I appreciate per in a special way my supervisors Madam.
+Taligoola Nabuseta and for the technical support, guidance and advicewhile writing this report.
+I acknowledge the support that I received from my class representative during ourclasses and discussions.
 Thank you very much.

-I wish to thank Mr Mukter and Ndito Jamila for their encouragement and assistance throughout the project writing.
+I wish to thank Mr Tusiime and mr Yonah for their encouragement and assistance throughout the project writing.

-Finally and not least I wish to thank the authors of journals, books, research papers that i reviewed while coming up with this project that as added value to my
+Finally and not least I wish to thank the authors of journals, books, research papers that I reviewed while coming up with this project that as added value to my

-TABLE OF CONTENTS
+TABLE OF CONTENT

-DECLARATIONi

-DEDICATIONii

-ACKNOWLEDGEMENT
+DECLARATIONii

+APPROVALiii

+DEDICATIONiv

+ACKNOWLEDGEMENTv

-CHAPTER ONE
+CHAPTER ONE1

 INTRODUCTION1

-1.1 Background of the Study
+1.1 Background of the Study1

 1.2 Statement of the Problem

-1.3 The Purpose of the Study4
+1.3 The Purpose of the Study

-1.4 Research Objectives

-1.5 Research Questions
+1.5 Research Questions4

-1.6 Significance of the Study5
+1.6 Significance of the Study4

 1.7 Limitation of the Study5

-1.9 Basic Assumptions 5
+1.9 Basic Assumptions

 1.11 Organization of the Study6

 CHAPTER TWO7

 LITERATURE REVIEW7

 2.1 Introduction

 2.2 Theoretical Review:

-2.3 Academic Performance8
+2.3 Academic Performance

-2.4 Family Background and Students' academic performance
+2.4 Family Background and Students' academic performance8

 2.5 Family Financial Situation

-2.6 Parental Marital Status11

 2.7 Parental Education Level

 2.8 Family Size

 Fig. 1.
-Conceptual Framework
+Conceptual Framework15

-CHAPTER THREE
+CHAPTER THREE16

-RESEARCH METHODOLOGY17
+RESEARCH METHODOLOGY16

 3.1 Introduction

-3.2 Research Design

-3.3 Target Population